 She loves roses and rose scents, whether it’s because of the complexity of it petals or simply because it reminds her of Yardley Rose-scented talcum powder, so loved by her grandmother, she is not sure and hasn’t quite figured it out.

-The funny thing about experience, as Li-ling has found is that, when you’re young, you don’t believe it at all necessary to living well, ‘The world is your oyster…’ and all that; but as time marches on, and life – well it happens, experience seems to be the only sane binder that one can point to and say, ‘Well it’s like wine, it gets better with age’.
+The funny thing about experience, as Li-ling has found is that, when you’re young, you don’t believe it at all necessary to living well, ‘The world is your oyster…’ and all that; but as time marches on, and life – well, it happens, and experience seems to be the only sane binder that one can point to and say, ‘Well it’s like wine, it gets better with age’.

 Some truths she has gathered and lived, through life experiences include